Quick guide to transom mounted transducer set up [less detailed version]

 |---|---|

-| ✅ Do this | Apply all principles to your welded plate — don't assume it's correct because it's permanent |
+| ✅ Do this | Apply all principles to your welded plate — don't assume it's correct because it's been welded in place |

 | 💡 Why | The fabricator knew how to weld, not necessarily where to place a transducer for speed reading |

-| ⚠️ Watch out for | Older plates designed for older transducers — reading at speed wasn't a priority when many were installed |
+| ⚠️ Watch out for | Older boat welded plates could be designed for older transducers — Reading at speed and mounting brackets weren't the same or considered. back then . |

 Ask yourself: